-Brunswick Project - 100% owned
+Brunswick Project - 100%

 Ground exploration has increased with the number of pegmatite targets being mapped, rock chipped and this work is continuing.
-Rock chip samples have been sent to the laboratory for multielement analysis that includes not only Lithium (Li) detection but additional pathfinder elements Caesium (Cs), Niobium (Nb) and Tantalum (Ta) and will be reported in due course.
+Rock chip samples and UFF soil samples have been sent to the laboratory for multielement analysis that includes not only Lithium (Li) detection but additional pathfinder elements Caesium (Cs), Niobium (Nb) and Tantalum (Ta) and will be reported in due course.

-DBGM Prospect - 100% owned
+DBGM Prospect - 100%

-Further to a recent soil program in the northern portion of the tenement (Figure 2), the target has increased by over 700m in strike for a total potential strike of 1.7km with up to 102ppm lithium which is encouraging for surface sampling.
+The drone magnetics has been flown and the below map (Figure 2) now highlights the significant NE structure that has been interpretated to be a possible hidden pegmatite, with a coincident lithium geochemical anomaly on the surface.
+The soil programme on the tenement, the target has a total potential strike of 1.7km with up to 102ppm lithium which is encouraging for surface sampling.
 Lithium due to its high mobility in the weathering zone is normally very low and these results are above background measurements.

-Figure 2: DBGM Prospect with updated soil sample locations with anomalous lithium geochemistry analysis adjacent to the historic Donnybrook Gold Mine
+Figure 2: DBGM Prospect with new drone magnetics over regional magnetics TMI\RTP with anomalous lithium geochemistry analysis and interpreted pegmatite adjacent to the historic Donnybrook Gold Mine.